keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 After these two changes are made in our GitOps repository, we can restart the deployment of `podtato-head` application.
-After the restart, ArgoCD will re-deploy the application, Keptn waits until all of the application pods are running and executes `post-deployment` tasks.
+After the restart, ArgoCD will re-deploy the application, Keptn waits until all of the application pods are running and afterwards executes `post-deployment` tasks.

-Due to misconfiguration of the `podtato-head-frontend` Deployment, the service is deployed on port `8080` instead of `8081` as it's expected by the task.
+Due to misconfiguration of the `podtato-head-frontend` Deployment, the service is exposed on port `8080` instead of `8081` as it's expected by the task.
 The executed `KeptnTask` therefore fails.

-Here we can see that with the use of Keptn we can execute more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
+Here we can see that with the use of Keptn we can perform more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
+Similary to `KeptnTasks`, `KeptnEvaluations` can be executed as part of a quality checks for our application.

 ## How to show Keptn health status in ArgoCD UI?

 Using Keptn together with ArgoCD brings a lot of value, which we saw in the previous section, but looking on application health status in the cluster is not the best user experience.
-The data should be nicely displayed in the ArgoCD UI to provide the user an overview if the application was deployed, if it's synchronized and if it's healthy, all in one place.
+The data should be nicely displayed in the ArgoCD UI to provide the user with an overview if the application was deployed, if it's synchronized and if it's healthy, all in one place.